The Memphis Art Project (MAP) is a beautifully designed way-finding device to creative landmarks in Memphis.

 Visual Resources Curator at Rhodes College and Project Director of MAP

-MAP received funding and support through the Mellon Grant for Public Arts at Rhodes College, the Center for the Outreach, and the Development of the Arts (CODA), as well as the Information Services Department and the Department of Art and Art History at Rhodes College.
+Currently, MAP receives funding and support through a Fellowship in the Arts with the Lynne and Henry Turley Memphis Center at Rhodes College.
+In the past, MAP has has been backed by the Mellon Grant for Public Arts at Rhodes College, the Center for the Outreach, and the Development of the Arts (CODA), as well as the Information Services Department and the Department of Art and Art History at Rhodes College.
 Special thanks to Stacy Pennington for technical support and to Brian Dixon for our logo, website, and creative direction.